lacie-life/lacie-life.github.io/_posts/2023-09-16-3D-Detection.md

 where $c^g_i$
 and $c^i$ are the $i$th corner of the ground truth and predicted cuboid respectively.

-<b> Note: potentials and challenges of the anchor-based approaches: </b> The anchor-based methods can benefit from the prior
+<b> Note: Potentials and challenges of the anchor-based approaches: </b> The anchor-based methods can benefit from the prior
 knowledge that 3D objects of the same category should have similar shapes, so they can generate accurate object predictions with the help of 3D anchors.
 However, since 3D objects are relatively small with respect to the detection range, a large number